Envirometrix/PredictiveSoilMapping/main.md

 involved in locating, downloading and transforming these source data sets can severely restrict their effective use.
-Equally, many of these same covariates are often located, downloaded and processed multiple times by multiple entities for use in a single project and then archived (or disposed of) and not made easily available for subsequent use and reuse.
+Equally, many of these same covariates are often located, downloaded and processed multiple times by multiple entities for use in isolated projects and then archived (or disposed of) and not made easily available for subsequent use and reuse.
 A mentality of “protecting my data” leads to limitations on sharing and reuse of spatial data with large resulting costs from